DimOps/healthchecks/README.md

 http://localhost:8000/api/data - get request to collect data

-http://localhost:8000/api/summary - post request with response outage report in minutes
+http://localhost:8000/api/summary - post request which accepts Pingdom check ID with optional report interval.
+The response is the outage report in percentage.

 Operational steps: